Alert | State of Local Emergency in Effect

 Building or developing a property?

-The Tree Protection Bylaw is independent of the development process, however, development and construction activities must still comply with the Bylaw's requirements.
+The Tree Protection Bylaw is independent of the development process.
+However, development and construction activities must still comply with the Bylaw's requirements.
 A Tree Protection Plan is required if construction activities will come within six meters of a public tree growing in the road right of way.
 For more information, please see the Street Bylaw and Hoarding Permits.

 Tree and stump removal

 Along with the completed public tree and stump removal application form, a copy of the site plan drawings indicating which trees are to be removed must be included.
-Please see form for contact details.
+Please see the form for contact details.

-If you have received written approval to prune or remove a public tree adjacent to your property, you can either,
+If you have received written approval to prune or remove a public tree adjacent to your property, you can either:

 Option 1